 “The sender of a message can never fully know his recipient’s mental code book.
 Two lights in a window might mean nothing or might mean ‘The British come by sea.’
 Every poem is a message, different for every reader.”

 – The Information: A History, A Theory, A Flood by James Gleick

 Hi, I’m Ana.
-I’m a community systems designer.
+I’m a platform governance specialist.
 For the better part of the last decade, I’ve shaped interactions to create healthy group dynamics on large-scale internet platforms and in fast-growing open source projects.
-Currently, I’m researching the social impact of network effects at Protocol Labs.
+I’m currently taking time off to recover and synthesize my time in the field.